In todays' online society we are faced with the same threats as we are

 is the use of no name or identifying data like when you are posting in

-forums, bulletins, or simply publishing on the web.
+forums, downloading or simply communicating.
 Think also of people

 wanting to use their Freedom of Speech but are afraid to reveal their